Budget Calculator

 The danger of lifestyle inflation

 When income rises, spending rises with it – silently.
-A zero-based budget prevents this by forcing you to explicitly decide where every new dollar goes before it disappears.
+A zero-based budget forces you to decide where every new dollar goes before it disappears.
 See how much lifestyle creep is costing you →

 💡